Are you thinking of publishing a book?

-Getting ISBN numbers for both Print Book & Ebook: This is a query that many authors come up with, what is an ISBN and will they get an ISBN number from us?
-The full form of ISBN is International Standard Book Number.
-ISBN number is a unique number given to every book around the world.
+ISBN’s full form is International Standard Book Number.
+An ISBN is a unique number given to every book around the world.

 ISBN is the thirteen-digit number, which replaces the handling of long bibliographic descriptive record (name of region, book and publisher details).
 ISBN is known throughout the world as a short and clear machine-readable identification number and is unique for every book.
 This unique number is required to enable you to distribute your book online and in physical stores, libraries etc.